Quantifying the impact of COVID-19 on the US stock market: An analysis from multi-source information: Conclusion

 \section{Conclusion}

-The aim of this paper is to evaluate whether Covid-19 cases and deaths, local spread spreads of Covid-19, and Google search activity explain and predict US stock market Crash in 2020.
-We develop a modeling framework that systematically evaluates the correlation - causality - predictive utility of each of the Covid-19 related features on stock decline and stock volatility.
-In order to quantify local spreads of Covid-19 we construct a temporal spread network and study the dynamics of higher order network structures as a measure of local spreads.
-We find that Covid-19 cases and deaths, its local spread spreads, and Google search activities have contemporary relationships and predictive abilities on abnormal stock prices.
-This indicates that Covid-19 cases and deaths, and its local spread not only unprecedentedly disrupt economic activity and cause a collapse in demand for different goods but also they make investors panic and anxious.
-The anxiety also reflects in Google search intensity for Covid-19.
+The aim of this paper is to evaluate whether COVID-19 cases and deaths, local spread of COVID-19, and Google search activity explain and predict US stock market plunge in the spring of 2020.
+We develop a modeling framework that systematically evaluates the correlation - causality - predictive utility of each of the COVID-19 related features on stock decline and stock volatility.
+In order to quantify local spread of COVID-19 we construct a temporal spread network and study the dynamics of higher order network structures as a measure of local spread.
+We find that COVID-19 cases and deaths, its local spread, and Google search activities related to COVID-19 have contemporary relationships and predictive abilities on abnormal stock prices.
+Our results indicate that COVID-19 cases and deaths, and its local spread not only unprecedentedly disrupt economic activity and cause a collapse in demand for different goods but also they make investors panic and increase their anxiety.
+The anxiety is also reflected in Google search intensity for COVID-19.
 These shocks affect investment decisions and the subsequent stock price dynamics.
-On the other hand, a very few Covid-19 variables have causal relationship on volatility.
-But EGARCH models show that Covid-19 cases and deaths, its local spread spreads, and Google search volumes do not have impact on volatility.
-Different forms volatility measure~\cite{MOLNAR201220,KIM20192,BIJL2016150} lead to the same conclusions.
+On the other hand, very few COVID-19 variables have causal relationship on volatility.
+However, standard EGARCH models for the volatility show that COVID-19 cases and deaths, its local \textit{spread}, and Google search volumes do not have impact on volatility.
+Different forms for the volatility measure~\cite{MOLNAR201220,KIM20192,BIJL2016150} lead to the same conclusions.

 Overall, the volatility is mostly affected by national factors and incorporating higher-order information about local spread does not significantly improve the forecasting performance of the models.
 However, the local spread are significantly linked to abnormal price returns.
 Furthermore, incorporating information about the local spread significantly improves the predictive performance of the models for the abnormal price level.